Renato Cattaneo (footballer, born 1903)

 Renato Cattaneo ([reˈnaːto katˈtaːneo]; 6 October 1903 – 1974) was an Italian professional football player and manager who played as a forward.

 Club career

 Cattaneo played for 8 seasons (225 games, 73 goals) in the Serie A for U.S. Alessandria Calcio 1912 and A.S.
 Roma.

 International career

 Cattaneo made his Italy national football team debut on 25 January 1931 in a game against France and scored on his debut in a 5–0 win.
-He did not appear for the national team again until 1935, when he made his second and last international appearance, being pat of the squad that won the 1933–35 Central European International Cup.
+He did not appear for the national team again until 1935, when he made his second and last international appearance, being part of the squad that won the 1933–35 Central European International Cup.